AlexanderCannon/byop/README.md

 For modern CSS best practises don't use SASS or any other CSS compilers, you are already probably doing a _transpile_ step at build time, so just write modern CSS.
 You have all the cool stuff you want in modern browsers, without extra mental load.

 Try and keep your CSS flat, this keeps it portable.
-Try not to heavily nest things, it means that sub-components can't be split out with their styles intact.
-Use [BEM](http://getbem.com/) naming conventions, to keep your CSS absolutely awesome and maintainable.
+If you heavily nest things, it means that sub-components can't be split out with their styles intact.
+Use [BEM](http://getbem.com/) naming conventions, to keep your CSS absolutely awesome and easily maintainable.

 #### 🖼Style Linting
 What?
 You can lint your styles too!
-Often overlooked, disparaged as _"not real code"_ CSS gets a hard time, from people who should know better.
+Often overlooked, disparaged as _"not real code"_ CSS gets a hard time from people who should know better.
 The same people who spent years defending weird old JavaScript now turn around and complain about CSS.
 Well no longer!

 There is a growing professional community around CSS.
 The best tool I've found for static analysis is [stylelint](https://stylelint.io/); which is an amazing, pluggable linter.
 Even if your setup isn't running something you can use as a pluggable build step, you can add a style linting job and run it on CI.

 You can check out my linting config in my [.stylelintrc](/.stylelintrc) file.

 ### 🤞 NodeJS
-If you remember adding `engines` to your `package.json` file, you too might be old like me.
-Now for local development we have a tool for managing multiple versions of node, [NVM](https://github.com/nvm-sh/nvm) the node version manager.
+For local development we have a tool for managing multiple versions of node, [NVM](https://github.com/nvm-sh/nvm) the node version manager.

 Using NVM you can pick the version of node to use in your project locally, as defined in your [.nvmrc](/.nvmrc) file.
 This is helpful for fast iterative development, but before you push you should also test it a production-like environment.